ned14/nedmalloc/Readme.txt

 ChangeLog:
 -=-=-=-=-=
 v1.06 ?:
- * { 1082 } Fixed dlmalloc bug which caused header corruption to mmap() allocations when running under multiple threads
  * { 1079 } Fixed misdeclaration of struct mallinfo as C++ type.
 Thanks to James Mansion for reporting this.
+ * { 1082 } Fixed dlmalloc bug which caused header corruption to mmap()
+allocations when running under multiple threads
+ * { 1088 } Fixed assertion failure for nedblksize() with latest dlmalloc.
+Thanks to Anteru for reporting this.
+ * { 1088 } Added neddestroysyspool().
+Thanks to Lars Wehmeyer for
+suggesting this.
+ * { 1088 } Fixed thread id high bit set bug causing SIGABRT on Mac OS X.
+Thanks to Chris Dillman for reporting this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to